KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 #### 3rd Stage chroot

 This is where your specific customizations come in.
-Your **$packages** list is installed, as are keymaps, a default root password of "toor" is set, and other configuration changes and fixes are applied.
+Your **$packages** list is installed, as are keymaps, a default kali user password of "kali" is set, and other configuration changes and fixes are applied.

 ```markdown
 export MALLOC_CHECK_=0 # workaround for LP: #520465